 MOST POPULAR GIRL NAMES STARTING WITH F

 A virtue name with a decidedly spiritual vibe, though Faith feels bigger than any single religion.
+No list of baby girl names starting with F is complete without this traditional word choice.

 Poet James Macpherson made it famous in 1762 poem Fingal; Shrek gave it to Cameron Diaz’s half-ogre princess and introduced it to a new generation.